We sat down with Lachlan Taylor from Cooly Eco Adventures to talk all things ocean, sustainability, whales and much more!

 My mission is to provide the most environmentally conscious, informative, and fun seafaring eco-adventures in Australia.
 I wanted to operate on a daily basis having the absolute zero or as close to zero impact on the environment as we possibly can, whilst connecting people to the ocean and the marine life within it.
 When people step off the boat and have had an amazing time onboard and had an experience that was truly profound and then become champions for our marine life and the oceans brings me such joy and that is why I get up in the morning!

-What sustainable practices do you implement to minimise the impact on the marine environment during the dives or other tour experiences?
+“How do you prioritise sustainability to minimise the impact on the marine environment during the dives or other tour experiences?”

 In our journey so far, I believe we’ve achieved significant milestones in sustainability since we began operating in July 2020, resulting in positive environmental outcomes.